 Daily Shared Story Time.
-Weeks 1-3 will include stories the children are familiar with, based upon feedback from parents, and the children will be encouraged to talk about what is happening, making use of the pictures as visual prompts.
+This will include stories the children are familiar with, based upon feedback from parents and the previous half term's texts, and the children will be encouraged to talk about what is happening, making use of the pictures as visual prompts.
 Children will be read with in large groups, small groups and 1:1 with an adult.